croedel/MTECmqtt/README.md

 | 33013  | Max Cell Voltage |
 | 33015  | Min Cell Voltage |

-Many thanks to https://smarthome.exposed/wattsonic-hybrid-inverter-gen3-modbus-rtu-protocol/ for the fabulous collection of the addresses!
+Many thanks to https://smarthome.exposed/wattsonic-hybrid-inverter-gen3-modbus-rtu-protocol/ for the fabulous collection of the registers!